katemesh/katemesh.github.io/talks.md

 ### Selected Conference Talks

+Mesh, K., Dachkovsky, S., Stamp, S., & Sandler, W. (2019.) *Gaze Delinks from Pointing as a Result of Grammaticalization: Evidence from Israeli Sign Language.* Paper presentation at the 93rd Linguistic Society of America Annual Meeting.
+New York, NY.
+January 3–7.
+[[slides]](/PDFs/2019-01-06_LSA_pointing_and_gaze_updatednotes.pdf)

 Mesh, K. (2018.) *Points of Comparison: What Pointing Gestures tell Us About the Origins of Signs in San Juan Quiahije Chatino Sign Language.* Paper presentation at the 8th conference of the International Society for Gesture Studies.
 Cape Town, South Africa,